 This is one of the rare marketing books which talks about a content experience different from product and service experience.
 The goes in detail how to create content creation management infrastructure.

 What is the valuable experience, separate from our product or service that we can deliver?

-This is what every CMO need to ask in the new content era of marketing we find ourselves in.
+This is what every CMO needs to ask in the new content era of marketing we find ourselves in.

 What is the customer struggling with and what can I offer?
-Is a very different mindset from What Can I build and sell.
+It is a very different mindset from What Can I build and sell.
 This is the key to everyday marketing.
-Seth Godin says,” Marketers don’t use consumers to solve their company’s problem; they use marketing to solve other people’s problem.
+Seth Godin says,” Marketers don’t use consumers to solve their company’s problem; they use marketing to solve other people’s problems.